 - Reduce impervious surfaces by using pervious pavement, pavers or bricks rather than concrete or asphalt for a driveway or sidewalk.

 - Divert rain from paved surfaces onto grass to permit gradual infiltration.

-- Connect downspouts carrying the roof runoff into dry wells for recharging the groundwater.
+- Connect downspouts carrying roof runoff into dry wells for recharging groundwater.

-- Install rain barrels under the downspouts to capture rainwater for later use in your gardens.
+- Install rain barrels under downspouts to capture rainwater for later use in your gardens.

 - Landscape with the environment in mind.
 Choose the appropriate non-invasive plants, shrubs and trees for the soil in your yard; don't select plants that need lots of watering (which increases surface runoff), fertilizers or pesticides.